MahmoodUlislam/MahmoodUlislam/README.md

 # Mahmood
 ![A passionate full stack web and mobile application developer from Bangladesh](https://github.com/mahmood-islam/github-readme/blob/main/github-cover1.jpeg?raw=true)
-#### A passionate full stack web and mobile application developer from Bangladesh
+#### A passionate full stack software application developer from Bangladesh

 An energetic and imaginative Full-stack developer along with the ability to work with other IT professionals in creating web & mobile applications of all standards.
 High awareness of industry issues and trends, particularly regarding accessibility, usability, emerging technologies, and open-source CMS.
 High educational background, with having language competence in English, Bangla, Hindi & Mandarin Chinese.
 Ambitious to provide massive energy that is needed to make a difference to any project.
 Looking for an appropriate position with an exciting company that wants to attract talented people.